Is Kindle worth it? Reasons to own one in 2021

 Is Kindle worth it?

 One of our favorite tasks in the library was sorting through the new books when they arrived.
 We would stack them on to the trolleys and browse through them, looking for new and upcoming authors and much loved favorite authors.
-Nothing beats the smell of the fresh pages of a book before it becomes much loved and dog eared, or so I thought.
+Nothing beats the smell of the fresh pages of a book before it becomes much loved and dog-eared, or so I thought.

-Why to buy a Kindle
+Why to buy a Kindle?

 More reasons to own an Amazon reader device!

 Although I love books, I rarely read a story more than once, so I like the idea of being able to purchase books for a fraction of the cost.
 There are also thousands of classics that you can download for free.
 Although we could never have foreseen it, a few months ago in Australia we lost two of our biggest book chains.
-Over the past couple of years, we had already seen the demise of some of the smaller chain stores, with the surviving ones located in the city and other far away places.
-So for me, receiving my Amazon machine as a gift came at just the right time.
+Over the past couple of years, we had already seen the demise of some of the smaller chain stores, with the surviving ones located in the city and other faraway places.
+So for me, receiving my ereader machine as a gift came at just the right time.

-The e-reader family expands
+The Kindle ereader family expands

 This meant that I needed to do some serious research.
 Since I received my ereader, Amazon had released a whole new, exciting range.
-My Kindle 3 was renamed Kindle Keyboard, and Amazon released the new colour Fire devices, which was the first Kindle touch screen.
+My Kindle 3 was renamed Kindle Keyboard, and Amazon released the new color Fire devices, which was the first device with a touch screen.
 At the same time Amazon released two black and white Touch Screens.

 But don’t take my word for it (as I am seriously biased), you can read my other reviews for yourself:

 Although for me and my family, the Amazon machines are great, all of the ebook readers that I reviewed had features to make them special and unique.
 So you will need to read the reviews to make your mind up to see if you agree that this device is the best.